Guilherme-Henrique-Leite/Lumina/README.md

 ## Next Steps
 - Create visualizations and reports in Streamlit.
 - Improve the homepage and data visualization.
-- Create a page to create and manage customers.
 - Write tests for the pipeline.